Below you will find pages that utilize the taxonomy term “Research Institutes”

 Helmholtz Centre for Environmental Research

-The Helmholtz Centre for Environmental Research (UFZ) was founded and developed in the context of German reunification as a “broadly based center for researching the ecology of industrialized urban regions.”
+The Helmholtz Centre for Environmental Research (UFZ) was founded and developed as part of German reunification with the aim of establishing a “broadly based center for researching the ecology of industrialized urban regions.”
 Today, it stands as one of the world’s leading research centers in environmental science.
-More than 1,000 employees at the UFZ share the goal of identifying ways to reconcile a healthy environment with societal development through excellent research.
+More than 1,000 employees at the UFZ share the goal of identifying ways to reconcile a healthy environment with societal development through cutting-edge research.
 Their work has played a key role in transforming the Leipzig area into a rich ecosystem with significant recreational value.

 Deutsches Biomasseforschungszentrum

-The Deutsches Biomasseforschungszentrum (DBFZ) explores how the limited resources of biomass can be used with maximal sustainability and efficiency to our energy systems.
-To this end the insitute identifies, develops, supports, evaluates, and demonstrates the most promising fields of application of bio-energy.
+The Deutsches Biomasseforschungszentrum (DBFZ) explores how the limited resources of biomass can be used with maximum sustainability and efficiency in our energy systems.
+To this end the insitute identifies, develops, supports, evaluates, and demonstrates the most promising fields of application of bioenergy.
 Thus, its work extends our knowledge about the opportunities and limitations of the energetic and physical use of renewable raw materials, and it permanently secures the leading role of German industry in this sector.

 Art History